HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       uuid: ""
       aclLookupHost: ""
 ```

 Configure the `automatedSetup` for `digitalAssetManagement` to automatically configure DAM content source.
 If `digitalAssetManagement` is enabled, DAM content source is configured automatically with the given `uuid` and `aclLookupHost` during startup of search.
-If `uuid` and `aclLookupHost` are not provided, the system assumes the default DAM auto configurations with `uuid : 75024f9c-2579-58f1-3new-5706ba2a62fc` and `aclLookupHost: https://dx-deployment-core:10042`.
+If `uuid` and `aclLookupHost` are not provided, the system assumes the default DAM auto configurations with `uuid: 75024f9c-2579-58f1-3new-5706ba2a62fc` and `aclLookupHost: https://dx-deployment-core:10042`.

 ### Allowlisting for file types in the file processor

+The allowlist for file types has a list of configurable mime types that are allowed to be processed during file extraction.

 ```yaml
 configuration:
   textExtraction: